StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 ## Course Content

-The course is split into five **Modules**, each of which is split into several [**Standards**][standards] of learning.
+The course is split into four **Modules**, each of which is split into several [**Standards**][standards] of learning.

-In particular, our course standards are aligned with the following learning outcomes defined by the Association of American Colleges & Universities:

-- Convert relevant information into various mathematical forms (e.g., equations, graphs, diagrams, tables, words).

 ## Textbook and Resources

 Much of the material for this course will be provided on the course website or uploaded to [Google Drive](drive/).

-The textbook carried in the univeristy bookstore will not be required.
+The textbook carried in the univeristy bookstore is available for reference, but will not be required.
 A free online respository of homework exercises will be provided instead.

 The use of any calculator is allowed on assessments, as long as it does not support communication functionality or internet connectivity.
+You may also use the provided [Integral/Transform Table][formula-table] (which will be more useful later in the course).

 ## Grading